 - o O o -

-A. If you can see files on the E2B USB drive...
+Section A. If you can see some files on the E2B USB drive...

-Next, - if you see a \_ISO folder go to #B, if you see a \e2b folder goto #C, if you don't see either folder goto #D
+Next, if you see a \_ISO folder go to Section B, if you see a \e2b folder go to Section C, if you don't see either folder go to Section D.